 Deep Water Literary Journal,

 All the Sins

 'Erthenta' was performed at Bath's live bi-monthly event - A Word in Your Ear.

-Poetry in the following publications:
+My poems have previously been published in the following publications:

 Ofi Press Mexico,